Refraining from having children is (currently) a moral imperative

 - Heat: California spent their entire fire fighting budget in 2018 before the start of the usual fire season.
 Now in the actual fire season, California is experiencing the largest and deadliest fire in the state’s history.
 Globally 2018 has seen massive wildfires across the globe, including in the arctic circle!
 Simultaneously 2018 has seen extreme, nearly unprecedented heatwaves in continental Europe and the UK.
 Cape Town South Africa has seen record droughts.

-- The arctic sea level ice extent is decreasing yearly, with some estimates that the arctic will be completely ice free in the summer as soon as 2050.
+- The arctic sea level ice extent is decreasing yearly, with some estimates that the arctic will be completely ice free in the summer as soon as 2050 (6/19 edit: this is actually looking likely to happen by 2035).
 Almost all glaciers are in retreat.

 - The climate is already behaving in unusual and worrying ways.
 The gulf stream is the weakest it has been in 1600 years.
 The ridiculously resilient ridge is messing with the weather in the western United States and is probably related to California’s severe drought.
 The blob (it’s actually called that) in the Pacific ocean is setting ocean temperature records, killing marine life, and causing irregular weather in the Western US.
 The arctic wildly broke temperature records this winter – suggesting that the climate system is becoming more chaotic.